 Wil Wheaton plays one of the scariest villains of the year in Jon Stevenson’s brilliant “Rent-A-Pal,” and yet his character never leaves the confines of a TV screen.
-He’s essentially a Mr. Rogers for incels, and those who know the power in how Fred Rogers acknowledged his viewers, and the creepiness in people online calling themselves “involuntarily celibate,” can imagine just how toxic that is.
-With such a disturbing performance, Wheaton treats the sweater-wearing, not-so-subtle misogynist with a constant knowing grin, an image conjured from a white VHS tape being viewed in 1990 that in turn embodies the bleakest parts of the internet.
-The tape that contains him and his acts of friendship say as much about whoever made it, as it does the person who watches it over and over.
+He’s essentially a Mr. Rogers for incels, and those who know the power of how Fred Rogers acknowledged his viewers and the creepiness in people online calling themselves “involuntarily celibate” can imagine just how toxic that is.
+With such a disturbing performance, Wheaton treats the sweater-wearing, not-so-subtle misogynist with a constant knowing grin, an image conjured from a white VHS tape being viewed in 1990 that, in turn, embodies the bleakest parts of the internet.
+The tape that contains him and his acts of friendship says as much about whoever made it as it does the person who watches it over and over.

 Brian Landis Folkins’ genuinely sweet but lonely David comes across “Rent-A-Pal” while trying to find a girlfriend through a video-based dating agency that's like Tinder but for people with VCRs.
-At first it’s a novelty to David—as desperate as he may be from the beginning for someone to talk to other than his mother (Kathleen Brady), whom he lives with—but when the search for a date runs dry, the “Rent-A-Pal” tape sounds like amusing company.
-The video is just what it offers: Wheaton’s Andy offers company, and advocates having "a good time" with whoever is watching the tape.
-Andy asks questions and waits for answers, and follows up with flattering statements (“Nice digs!” he says, while pretending to look around the viewer’s apartment).
-What’s key is that he cares: he even has a phone next to him that he never uses to call, but instead hangs it up when it rings.
-For human beings that can be all we need—to just feel like we’re being heard—and the tape preys upon that.
+At first, it’s a novelty to David—as desperate as he may be from the beginning for someone to talk to other than his mother (Kathleen Brady), whom he lives with—but when the search for a date runs dry, the “Rent-A-Pal” tape sounds like amusing company.
+The video is just what it offers: Wheaton’s Andy offers company and advocates having "a good time" with whoever is watching the tape.
+Andy asks questions, waits for answers, and follows up with flattering statements (“Nice digs!” he says while pretending to look around the viewer’s apartment).
+What’s key is that he cares: he even has a phone next to him that he never uses to call but instead hangs up when it rings.
+For human beings, that can be all we need—to just feel like we’re being heard—and the tape preys upon that.
 It's all prerecorded.

 The movie is a fight for David’s soul, and it’s essential that while Stevenson takes the story to some strange places, he always believes in David.
-The scenes with him taking care of his mother with dementia show that he’s a good guy and a dedicated caretaker, even if he has to constantly brush off the way that his mother calls him by his father’s name, and that living with her has consumed his life.
-And then there’s Lisa (Amy Rutledge), a woman from the dating service who enters the picture midway through the movie, and makes for slightly whimsical idea of a perfect match for him.
+The scenes with him taking care of his mother with dementia show that he’s a good guy and a dedicated caretaker, even if he has to constantly brush off the way that his mother calls him by his father’s name and that living with her has consumed his life.
+And then there’s Lisa (Amy Rutledge), a woman from the dating service who enters the picture midway through the movie and makes for a slightly whimsical idea of a perfect match for him.
 Both characters are too clearly written to make them innocent bystanders to David’s toxicity, filling in the roles of “mother” and “girlfriend,” but these scenes always bring the script back to David’s ultimate goal of not being lonely, to show the tragedy with Folkins’ gripping and empathetic performance.
-His reaction after a successful first date with Lisa is to sit in his car and scream “Yes!” to himself a bunch of times, as if finally he has accomplished something.
-The level of excitement shows such a desperation that isn’t encouraging, but heartbreaking.
+His reaction after a successful first date with Lisa is to sit in his car and scream “Yes!” to himself a bunch of times as if he has finally accomplished something.
+The level of excitement shows such desperation that it isn’t encouraging but heartbreaking.

 The creepiest part of “Rent-A-Pal” isn’t David, but Andy.
 What history is behind that sweater vest, the knowing, constant grin, the very drive to make this video?
-These lingering questions are far more haunting than the destructive choices David later makes, and so the movie’s finale is a bit of a cheesy, gory mess, one that mistakes being audacious with being blunt.
-It feels like the easy way out on what to do about David, despite all of the script’s previous bold moves.
+These lingering questions are far more haunting than the destructive choices David later makes, so the movie’s finale is a bit of a cheesy, gory mess that mistakes being audacious with being blunt.
+Despite all of the script's previous bold moves, it feels like the easy way out on what to do about David.

 Now available in virtual cinemas and on demand.